PrincetonUniversity/xicsrt/doc_source/pages/development.rst

 .. admonition:: Add a cylindrical reflector object

   | Time Estimate: **1 week**
-  | Create an object named `XicsrtOpticCrystalCylindrical`.
+  | Create a cylindrical shape object named `ShapeCylindrical`.
 Object should be
-    very similar to :any:`XicsrtOpticCrystalSpherical` but with toroidal geometry.
-The object should be defined with a major and minor radius.
-Test against :any:`XicsrtOpticCrystal`, :any:`XicsrtOpticCrystalSpherical` and
+    very similar to :any:`ShapeSphere` but with cylindrical geometry.
+The object should be defined with a radius.
+Test against :any:`ShapePlane`, `ShapeToroidal`.
-    `XicsrtOpticCrystalToroidal`.

   |     added: 2021-01-24 by Novimir